 who will prepare your way before you.’

-There were violent people in the prophet Yahya’s (PBUH) day who beheaded others and likewise there are violent people who do the same today.
+There were violent people in the prophet Yahya’s (PBUH) day who beheaded others.
+Likewise, there are violent people who do the same today.
 These violent people are even ‘raiding’ the Kingdom of Heaven.
 But they will not enter it.
-Entering the Kingdom of Heaven means taking the path that Yahya (PBUH) took – of making peace and speaking truth.
+Entering the Kingdom of Heaven means taking the path that Yahya (PBUH) took – making peace and speaking the truth.
 We are wise if we follow his example and not the examples of those who follow violence today.